How does Fluval FX6 work

 With that being said we have already established that the water will move from the top tray to the bottle one.
 This means that we will add our mechanical filtration to the top tray and then biological and chemical filtration to the lower set of trays.

 It is important to note that you should ensure that the removable red trays that sit in the center of the canister are level to allow all of the water to flow appropriately.
 You can and should put media underneath the red tray, and after making sure it sits flush in the main tray, fill the removable red tray with additional media.
-Just remember that as long as there is no interruption in water flow, you could never have too much media in your filter.
+Just remember that as long as there is no interruption in water flow, you can never have too much media in your filter.

 Mechanical Media